mgarythomas/mgarythomas.github.io/content/architecture/architecture-options/architecture_options.md

 - **Resource Allocation & Skills**
   - Current State: Do we have the right skills and resources in place to support the current architecture?
   - Target State: Are new skills or resources needed?
-  - Gap: Identify skill gaps and resource constraints that might affect the architecture’s scalability.
+  - Gap: Identify skill gaps and resource constraints that might affect the architecture's scalability.

 - **Cost & Time-to-Market**
   - Current State: What are the current project costs and timelines for delivering features?